 I love you, AND the answer is, “No.”

 by Dr. Jane Nelsen Rudolf Dreikurs taught the importance of being both Kind and Firm in our relations with children.
 Kindness is important in order to show respect for the child.
 Firmness is important in order to show respect for ourselves and for the needs of the situation.
 Authoritarian methods usually lack kindness.
-Permissive […]
+Permissive methods […]